Aeroponic (no medium, misted roots)

 Care notes

-Currently not a supported system in the garden planner because it sits outside the dwc/nft/vertical/drip/media-bed/wicking/soil-bed enum.
-Listed here as reference material; future planner work may add aeroponic as a system option.
-Realistic for advanced hobbyists with a high-pressure pump, accumulator tank, and timer-controlled solenoids.
+Currently not a supported system in the garden planner, since it sits outside the dwc/nft/vertical/drip/media-bed/wicking/soil-bed enum.
+It is listed here as reference material, and future planner work may add aeroponic as a system option.
+It is realistic for advanced hobbyists with a high-pressure pump, accumulator tank and timer-controlled solenoids.
+NASA has funded aeroponics research, partly for controlled-environment and space-agriculture applications.

 Back to growing media reference